ShaqeelAhmad/fuyunix/README.md

 # fuyunix

-A small platformer game using SDl2
+A small platformer game using SDL2

 # Dependencies
 SDL2_image

+# Portablility
+I use Linux and can't guarantee that the program will work on other operating systems

+# Files
+`src/` directory contains the source code
+`man/` contains the man page
+`data/` contains the assets

 # Installation
 ```sh